Alexis-Dubois/Poker_Engine/README.md

 # Poker_Engine
-Just a little project.
+Just a little coding project.
 I do not endorse cheating.